-- Maximum Height cannot exceed bottom of eave, balcony, canopy, awning or other structural overhang or passageway to which it is attached. - o Minimum height, seven (7) feet above grade. - o Maximum one (1) per building entrance for nonresidential uses. - o Maximum area, four (4) square feet for nonresidential uses. - Must be placed on an approved wall area.
+- A. Animated: - a.
+Size of sign is based upon the sign type (i.e., freestanding, wall or projecting) - B. Arcade: - a.
+Maximum Height cannot exceed bottom of eave, balcony, canopy, awning or other structural overhang or passageway to which it is attached. - b.
+Minimum height, seven (7) feet above grade. - c.
+Maximum one (1) per building entrance for nonresidential uses. - d.
+Maximum area, four (4) square feet for nonresidential uses. - e.
+Must be placed on an approved wall area. - C. Awning Sign: - a.
+Permitted on the bottom eighteen (18) inches of 1st floor awnings. - b.
+Allowed at 0.5 square feet per linear foot of awning. - c.
+Maximum of twelve-inch letter height. - d.
+Maximum of one (1) per awning. - e.
+Must be located on an approved wall area. - f.
+May be illuminated.

-• Awning Sign:

-- o Permitted on the bottom eighteen (18) inches of 1st floor awnings. - o Allowed at 0.5 square feet per linear foot of awning. - o Maximum of twelve-inch letter height. - o Maximum of one (1) per awning. - o Must be located on an approved wall area. - o May be illuminated.

-• Bulletin Boards:
+D. Bulletin Boards:

-- o Nonresidential, nonagricultural and multiple-family uses only. - o Maximum area, thirty-two (32) square feet. - o Maximum height, eight (8) feet. - o Maximum one (1) per street frontage. - Must be set back a minimum of ten (10) feet from any private property line and from a public right-of-way; one (1) foot setback for signs up to six (6) feet in vertical height; one (1) foot for every foot of height greater than six (6) feet.

-• Freestanding residential districts:
+- g.
+Nonresidential, nonagricultural and multiple-family uses only. - h.
+Maximum area, thirty-two (32) square feet. - i.
+Maximum height, eight (8) feet. - j.
+Maximum one (1) per street frontage. - k.
+Must be set back a minimum of ten (10) feet from any private property line and from a public right-of-way; one (1) foot setback for signs up to six (6) feet in vertical height; one (1) foot for every foot of height greater than six (6) feet. - E. Freestanding residential districts: - a.
+Permitted in residential zones only. - b.
+Maximum sign area is one hundred (100) square feet.

-- o Permitted in residential zones only. - o Maximum sign area is one hundred (100) square feet. - Maximum of one (1) per street frontage, said street being on the boundary of the development. - o Maximum height all residential districts, six (6) feet. - o Maximum height in all multiple family use districts, twelve (12) feet. - Must be set back from any private property line and from a public right-of-way one (1) foot setback for signs up to six (6) feet in vertical height; one (1) foot for every foot of height greater than six (6) feet. - o May be illuminated.

-• Residential development entryway signs:

-- One (1) for each major entryway; - o Not to exceed twenty (20) square feet in area or six (6) feet in height; - Freestanding-type signs must be set back onto the property a minimum of ten (10) feet, unless incorporated into a traffic island entrance, then twenty-five (25) feet back from the face of the street curb and three (3) feet from the edge of the traffic island; - Fence or wall-incorporated-type signs may be placed parallel with and at the property line following the same height and sight distance requirements as for a wall or fence. - Subject to a revocable permit in favor of the Town if situated in the right-ofway.

-- Freestanding nonresidential districts: - o Maximum height: Twenty-five (25) feet. - Maximum number of signs per development: one (1) per street frontage, not to exceed two (2) per development, except as may be permitted by a master sign plan approved by the Board of Trustees. - All such signs shall be set back from the property line a distance equal to the height of the sign, except a sign six (6) feet in height shall be set back from the property line a distance of one (1) foot - o Maximum sign area: based upon the following table.
+- c.
+Maximum of one (1) per street frontage, said street being on the boundary of the development. - d.
+Maximum height all residential districts, six (6) feet. - e.
+Maximum height in all multiple family use districts, twelve (12) feet. - f.
+Must be set back from any private property line and from a public right-of- way one (1) foot setback for signs up to six (6) feet in vertical height; one - g.
+(1) foot for every foot of height greater than six (6) feet. - h.
+May be illuminated. - F. Residential development entryway signs: - a.
+One (1) for each major entryway; - b.
+Not to exceed twenty (20) square feet in area or six (6) feet in height; Freestanding-type signs must be set back onto the property a minimum of ten (10) feet, unless incorporated into a traffic island entrance, then twenty-five (25) feet back from the face of the street curb and three (3) feet from the edge of the traffic island; - c.
+Fence or wall-incorporated-type signs may be placed parallel with and at the property line following the same height and sight distance requirements as for a wall or fence. - d.
+Subject to a revocable permit in favor of the Town if situated in the right-of- way. - G. Freestanding nonresidential districts: - a.
+Maximum height: Twenty-five (25) feet. - b.
+Maximum number of signs per development: one (1) per street frontage, not to exceed two (2) per development, except as may be permitted by a master sign plan approved by the Board of Trustees. - c.
+All such signs shall be set back from the property line a distance equal to the height of the sign, except a sign six (6) feet in height shall be set back from the property line a distance of one (1) foot. - H. Maximum sign area, based upon the following table: